 I’m fascinated by sound on a technical and physical level—I love its quirks and nuances and relationships to technological apparatus.
-I think sound is inherently cool, and I love working with it.
-But I’m also cognizant of the historical ways that the categorization, regulation, and very definition of sound (and its counterpart, noise), has often involved silencing racial and gendered others, ethnic minorities, the differently abled, the lower classes, and the mechanized sounds of industrial capitalism.
-Sound can be used in extremely uncool ways: as a weapon, an instrument of power.
+I think sound is inherently cool, and as a producer, I love working with it.
+But I’m also aware of the historical ways that the categorization, regulation, and very definition of sound (and its counterpart, noise), has often involved silencing racial and gendered others, ethnic minorities, the differently abled, the lower classes, and the mechanized sounds of industrial capitalism.
+As cool as sound is, it can be used in extremely uncool ways: as a weapon, an instrument of power, a tool of oppression.
 In Field Noise, I’m hoping you’ll find a balance of “sound is cool” stories with “sound is power” ones.

 In some ways, the Field Noise project started many years ago when I was a grad student in the American Studies department at the University of Iowa.
 Since defending my dissertation on the history of recording environmental sounds, I’ve worked in academic research positions as well as for the public radio show To the Best of Our Knowledge.
-This podcast feels like a long-overdue synthesis of my academic work with my technical interests in audio production and public radio.
+In some ways, this podcast is a synthesis of my academic work with my interests in audio production and public radio.

-The show is generally produced by me, with technical guidance and contributions from Caryl Owen, Colin Richie, Finn Ryan, and others.
-The theme song is “Grey Eyed Bird” by Slow Machete.
+The show is generally produced by me, with technical guidance and production contributions from Caryl Owen, Colin Richie, Finn Ryan, and others.
 Liz Wyckoff edits everything I write.
 This website, logo, and all of the visual elements of the show were designed by Art & Sons and Charles Barrows.
 The site was built by David Francis at VoxComp.

 Thanks for listening,